cs1302uga/cs1302-tutorials/maven.md

 using Maven.

 1. To use Maven, we need to talk about _phases_.
 Each Maven lifecycle **phase** is responsible for doing a particular sequence of actions.
+Phases are sometimes also referred to as **goals**.
 They help us automate some of the commands that we're used to typing out manually.
 Here is a list of the basic phases that you need to know: